jmshanahan/Gardalocation/README.md

 # Introduction
 A simple garda location application using esri development environment.
 The garda stations are marked with black dots.
 The data is served from a feature layer published through ArcGIS online services.

+## Small Change to the original
+I have put the site back up again under the web site name www.jshanahan.com.
+It was www.jshanahan.biz and this time around I haven't implemented the Diffie Hellman Key Exchange.

 ## Instructions

 To display garda information click on the black icons and an informational popup will appear with the relevent information.